 Issuers must administer the QHP Enrollee Survey to eligible enrollees if they meet the requirements of participation outlined above.
 Issuers eligible to field the QHP Enrollee Survey should use the maximum oversampling of 1,690 surveys for the QRS member survey to increase response rates.
 If a QHP issuer has a sample of eligible enrollees that is less than 1,690, they should use all eligible enrollees.
 CMS will work with issuers to collect data and calculate the quality performance ratings for QHPs offered through the Exchange.
-During 2020, qualifying issuers will report data from the 2019 plan year to CMS, and that data will be analyzed by CMS and be the basis for the quality performance ratings that will be displayed in the Exchange during open enrollment for 2021 coverage.
+During 2021, qualifying issuers will report data from the 2020 plan year to CMS, and that data will be analyzed by CMS and be the basis for the quality performance ratings that will be displayed in the Exchange during open enrollment for 2022 coverage.
+The Exchange will not require submission of QHP Enrollee Survey data to the Exchange directly.
+All submissions should be directed to CMS.

-For the 2021 plan year, the Exchange expects to display the overall plan rating and three summary indicator ratings for each eligible QHP.
+For the 2022 plan year, the Exchange expects to display the overall plan rating and three summary indicator ratings for each eligible QHP.
 In future years, additional quality ratings may be displayed.